Flooding

 How flooding on the railway causes delays – and what we’re doing to reduce it

-Many sections of the railway were built in cuttings and tunnels that are lower than the surrounding area.
-Other lines sit on flat, low-lying land with limited drainage that can be overwhelmed by heavy rain.
+• Geographical Features: Many sections of the railway were built in cuttings and tunnels that are lower than the surrounding area.
+Other lines are on flat, low-lying land with limited drainage, which can be overwhelmed by heavy rain.
 For these reasons, many of our lines can flood, and this can cause serious problems for the railway.
+That’s why we’re always looking for ways to prevent floods happening in future.

 How flooding affects the railway